Brothman/Personal-Website/README.md

 I implemented a simple CSS animation combined with a two-second `setTimeout()` on the Landing Page.
 This offers the illusion of loading as the user enters the site.
 I remove the `setTimeout()` with `clearTimeout()` if the user navigates to another portion of the website before the two-seconds pass.

-#### Rich Text Editing
+#### Google Doc Embedding

-Benji's Personal Website implements ReactQuill, a React Component that wraps around the popular Quill.js library.
-This allows for an easy, attractive, and non-interactive Rich Text rendering of my stories on the webpage.
+Benji's Personal Website implements embedded Google Docs to display writings.
+This allows for an easy, attractive, and responsive Rich Text rendering of written content.

 #### CSS Grid Responsiveness